grauwoelfchen/impala/README.md

 ## Note

-In order to create/configure the app, visit: https://api.slack.com/apps
+In order to create/configure your app, visit:
+https://api.slack.com/apps